goswinr/Fittings/README.md

 * Utilities for synchronization, global error handling, Dependency Properties, Commands, and ViewModels

+This Library carries the `FsEx` prefix, but has no dependency on https://github.com/goswinr/FsEx.
+It only has the same author.
+It actually has zero dependencies.
+Apart form FSharp.Core (4.5+) that every F# library depends upon.

 ### License

 [MIT](https://raw.githubusercontent.com/goswinr/FsEx.Wpf/main/LICENSE.txt)

 ### Changelog

+`0.3.0`
+- rename ErrorHandeling to ErrorHandling
+- better documentation
+- fix float precision in Settings class

 `0.2.0`
-- more functionality on Setting serialization API
+- more functionality on Settings serialization API

 `0.1.0`
 - first public release